 If you share any of those concerns, I want you to know that I take confidentiality very seriously.
 Not doing so could lead to the loss of my license.
 Beyond that though, I care deeply about the families serving our communities finding the help they are looking for when they need it.
 I know that is not going to happen until you feel comfortable knowing that the therapist sitting in front of you understands how important this is to you.

 I want you to know that I have considered confidentiality each step of the way.
-For example, I hope you can find comfort in the office space I am currently subleasing that is purposefully not located in the heart of downtown.
+For example, I hope you can find comfort in the office space I am currently subleasing that is purposefully located in a semi private area most people have never seen.
 Prior to the first session, you will get intake paperwork that discusses as many aspects about your confidentiality as possible, and I encourage you to ask any questions that might come up as you read it.
 I want you to feel that your personal information is as secure as possible before we start working together.